 1959 Goggomobile Dart

-The Goggomobil was a German microcar produced in the Bavarian town Dingolfing from 1955 to 1969 by Hans Glas and imported to Australia during its full production life (1957-69).
-It was produced as a conventional looking four passenger two-door sedan and a sleek Australia-only sports coupe called the Dart.
-Its engine was originally 250 cc but increased to 395 cc and 20 hp (15 kW).
-The cars had an electric pre-selective transmission and a manual clutch; the engine was behind the rear wheels.
+The Goggomobil was a German microcar produced in the Bavarian town Dingolfing from 1955 to 1969 by Hans Glas and importehttps://www.australiaforeveryone.com.au/files/d to australia during its full production life (1957-69). it was produced as a conventional looking four passenger two-door sedan and a sleek australia-only sports coupe called the dart. its engine was originally 250 cc but increased to 395 cc and 20 hp (15 kw). the cars had an electric pre-selective transmission and a manual clutch; the engine was behind the rear wheels.
 219,531 sedans and 66,511 coupes were built worldwide.

 1958 Goggomobil 2 door coupe